Random lattice triangulations: Structure and algorithms: The model

 \subsection{Lattice triangulations}

-Let $\Lomn$ denote the set of points in the $m\times n$ region of the integer lattice $\zset^2$, i.e., $\Lomn:=\{0,1,\ldots,m\}\times\{0,1,\ldots,n\}$.
-A {\it (full) triangulation\/} of~$\Lomn$ is any maximal set of non-crossing edges (straight line segments), each of which connects two points of~$\Lomn$ and passes through no other point.
-We write $\Omn$ for the set of triangulations of~$\Lomn$.
-(We will drop the subscripts on~$\Lo$ and $\O$ when their values are not important.
-Also, we will occasionally abuse notation by using $\Lomn$ to refer to the geometric region of~$\rset^2$ that is the convex hull of the integer points.\footnote{For notational convenience we shall adopt the slightly non-standard convention that $(i,j)$ denotes the point in $\rset^2$ with vertical coordinate~$i$ and horizontal coordinate~$j$.
-Thus the region $\Lomn$ has vertical and horizontal dimensions $m$ and~$n$ respectively.}) In this section we spell out a few basic properties of~$\Omn$ that are either well known (see, e.g., \cite{DeLoera}) or easily deduced.
+Let $\Lambda^0_{m,n}$ denote the set of points in the $m\times n$ region of the integer lattice $\zset^2$, that is, $\Lambda^0_{m,n}:=\{0,1,\ldots,m\}\times\{ 0,1,\ldots,n\}$.
+A~\textit{(full) triangulation} of~$\Lambda^0_{m,n}$ is any maximal set of noncrossing edges (straight line segments), each of which connects two points of~$\Lambda ^0_{m,n}$ and passes through no other point.
+We write $\Omn$ for the set of triangulations of~$\Lambda^0_{m,n}$.
+(We will drop the subscripts on~$\Lambda^0$ and $\O$ when their values are not important.
+Also, we will occasionally abuse notation by using $\Lambda^0_{m,n}$ to refer to the geometric region of~$\rset^2$ that is the convex hull of the integer points. \footnote{For notational convenience we shall adopt the slightly nonstandard convention that $(i,j)$ denotes the point in $\rset^2$ with vertical coordinate~$i$ and horizontal coordinate~$j$.
+Thus the region $\Lambda^0_{m,n}$ has vertical and horizontal dimensions $m$ and~$n$, respectively.}) In this section we spell out a few basic properties of~$\Omn$ that are either well known (see, e.g., \cite{DeLoera}) or easily deduced.

-As for any point set in~$\rset^2$, the numbers of triangles and edges in every triangulation of~$\Lomn$ are determined by the total number of points and the number of points on the boundary of the convex hull of the point set.
+As for any point set in~$\rset^2$, the numbers of triangles and edges in every triangulation of~$\Lambda^0_{m,n}$ are determined by the total number of points and the number of points on the boundary of the convex hull of the point set.
 Thus every triangulation in $\Omn$ has $(m+1)(n+1)$ points, $2mn$ triangles, and $3mn+m+n$ edges, $2(m+n)$ of which are on the boundary and the remainder in the interior.
-Moreover, since $\Lomn$ consists of the integer points inside a lattice polygon, every triangle is {\it unimodular}, i.e., has area~$1\over 2$.
+Moreover, since $\Lambda^0_{m,n}$ consists of the integer points inside a lattice polygon, it follows from Pick's theorem that every triangle is \textit{unimodular}, that is, has area~$1\over2$.